wpfleger96/Calculator/README.md

 ## Extra Credit Project Tasks

-You may earn up to 10 points extra credit for each of the tasks listed below:
+You may earn up to 5 points extra credit for each of the tasks listed below:

  1. Design your user interface so that the Calculator application can be used entirely using the keyboard.

+ 2. Make a dialog box appear with a special message when a user enters the following sequence of buttons on the keyboard (without the commas): up, up, down, down, left, right, B, A. The last two characters should be considered case-insensitive.

 ## Note on Reverse Polish Notation (RPN)